chazzka/clanekcathedral/clanek.md

 labelZeroPrediction  = clf.predict_proba(onlyZeroLabelX[:1])
 ```

+The results for the *labelOnePrediction*, containing the prediction of the testing set with data labeled **one** are expected, 0.96727484 0.03272516

+ and *labelOnePrediction*

 ann je supervised learning a zdálo by se že stačí naučit jak teda vypadají dobré data a ona nám pak řekne že toto je dobré.
 To není tak uplně pravda, neuronku je potřeba naučit dobré i špatné, to je ten rozdíl.. zkus to více vysvětlit proč tomu tak je ,docela mě to dokonce zajímá.